cskr/grasshopper/README.md

 * Filters for intercepting requests.
 * Supports i18n out of the box.
 * Handles updation and validation of models from forms.
+* Supports on the fly Gzip compression of responses.
+* Static files can also be pre-compressed to save compression on each request.
 * Supports flash messages.
 * Allows adding view helpers to enable smarter views.
 * Layout and "include" support for views.